veeto

 Key Takeaways

-• Prohibits law enforcement agencies from entering agreements that conceal officer misconduct records.
+• Prohibits law enforcement agencies from making agreements that conceal officer misconduct records.

-• Requires agencies to report officer separations and misconduct investigations to state oversight within 10 days.
+• Mandates agencies to report officer misconduct investigations and employment changes within 10 days.

 Get Involved